stbmaster97-cmyk/Gaming-Mouse-Track-Script/README.md

 # 🖱️ Gaming Mouse Track
 Check right side of this page download last release V2.7.
+USE Source Clone by Exeldro to use the vertical presets or it will crop your original source

 ### **Multiple source mouse tracker with canvas limits for Gaming and Vertical streams​**

 `Gaming Mouse Track` is a high-performance Lua script for OBS Studio designed to bridge the gap between your mouse movements and your stream's canvas.
 Whether you are hitting clips in an FPS or hosting professional tutorials, this script ensures your sources follow your cursor with surgical precision.